UniKnow/dbc4j/docs/usage.md

         <version>${project.version}</version>
     </dependency>

-Classes for which its constraints need to be verified require to be annotated with `@Validated` and the constraints on fields, methods, etc are also added as annotations to the class/method.
+Classes for which its constraints need to be verified require to be annotated with `javax.validation.constraints` on fields, methods, etc are also added as annotations to the class/method.

     @Named
     @Validated